jimmy-zx/csc2332-mbqc/report/report.typ

 == Simulation

-We modified our automatic transpilation libraries to simulate UBQC:
+We extended our automatic transpilation library to support simulations of UBQC.
-1. When preparing a state, adds a random angle $alpha$ via a Z-rotation.
+1. When preparing a state, introduces a random angle $alpha$ via a Z-rotation.
-2. When measuring a state, revert the corresponding random angle $alpha$ and randomly adds a mask of angle $pi$.
+2. When measuring a state, reverts the corresponding random angle $alpha$ and randomly adds $pi$ to the measurement angle.
-3. When performing Pauli-corrections, flip the classical results depending on the mask.
+3. When performing Pauli-corrections, flips the classical results depending on the mask.

-To preserve the independence of gates, we revert the random angle $alpha$ for output qubits of each gate.
-An example UBQC Z-rotation gate is shown in @ubqc-rz.
+To preserve gate independence, the random angle $alpha$ is reverted for the output qubits of each gate.
+An example of a UBQC $Z$-rotation gate is shown in @ubqc-rz.

-To emulate the Bob's view of the measurements, we added a random $H R_z(pi) H$ gate for every output, which represents a $R_z (pi)$ rotation on the XY-plane.
+To emulate the service provider (Bob)'s view of the measurements, we added a random $H R_z(pi) H$ gate for every output, which emulates the mask $pi$ (rotation on the XY-plane) provided by the client (Alice).

 #figure(
   image("gen/ubqc_rz.svg"),